utshomax/Natural-Text-to-Disease-Prediction/README.md

 Thesis submitted in partial fulfillment of the requirements for the degree of
 ## Bachelor of Technology
-in
-Computer Science and Engineering by
+in Department of Computer Science and Engineering at National Institute of Technology Rourkela by
 ### Utsab Ojha

 based on research carried out